 - Disable the Use a prediction service to load pages more quickly

-- Open Google Chrome on Android, tap three-vertical dots, and select Settings
+- Open Google Chrome on Android, tap three-vertical dots icon, and select Settings

 - Remove the checklist of Use page predictions option

-Open the Google Chrome on your mobile Android device, tap three-vertical dots, and select Settings.
+1. Launch Google Chrome on your mobile Android device, tap three-vertical dots icon, and select Settings.

 The pros and cons of Page Predictions

-If you using a nearly unlimited data plan, the Page Predictions might be better to remain activated.
-But for a user that have an intention to save more bandwidth, it seems to be wise to disable it.
+If you using an unlimited data plan, the Page Predictions might be better to remain unchanged.
+But for a user that has an intention to save more bandwidth, it seems to be wise to disable it.